The Impact of TSH on Hyperthyroidism and Graves’ Disease

 Maintaining proper TSH levels is essential for successful management and treatment of hyperthyroidism and Graves’ Disease.
 An imbalance of TSH can cause a variety of symptoms including fatigue, weight gain, depression, and anxiety, so it is important to monitor this hormone and keep it balanced.
 Additionally, examining the relationship between TSH levels and the other thyroid hormones helps physicians to decide when medication or other treatments are necessary.

-See also thyroid medication names
+See also overactive thyroid

 Conclusion